vmware-clarity/clarity-guidance/2017-login-page-design-guidance.md

 ## Guidance

 - The Login page component **must** be used for authentication flows to maintain consistency across applications, ensuring users have a seamless experience.
-- Password input **must** follow the [password design guidance](/1019) to ensure security and usability in the authentication process.
+- Password input **must** follow the [password developer guidance](/2019) to ensure security and usability in the authentication process.

 ### Validation